gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 }
 ```

-The `init` function requires a `String` input, while the handle function expects an `InputMessage` enum as input.
-The output of the handle function is a `String`.
-The `String` variable represents the program state, which stores a set greeting.
+The `init` function takes a `String` input.
+On the other hand, the handle function needs an `InputMessage` enum as input.
+Its output is a `String` representing the program state, which stores a set greeting.

-You can read the program state by using the state function.
-Reading the program state costs zero gas fees.
+You can read the program state using the state function, paying zero gas fees.
 We can define this function in the lib.rs file of the hello-world program:

 ```rust title="hello-world/src/lib.rs"
 #[no_mangle]